 Firstly, it’s important to clarify the distinction between Bluetooth and Bluetooth Low Energy (BLE).
 While both utilize fundamentally the same technology, BLE, as the name suggests, consumes far less energy than classic Bluetooth.
-While ordinary Bluetooth remains on and in an ‘active’ state permanently, BLE utilizes a ‘sleep’ mode, only waking up in order to quickly beam pieces of information yet always remaining connected while two devices are within range of one another.
+Ordinary Bluetooth remains on and in an ‘active’ state permanently, whereas BLE utilizes a ‘sleep’ mode, only waking up in order to quickly beam pieces of information yet always remaining connected while two devices are within range of one another.

 You may well have encountered these two different forms of Bluetooth in everyday life.
-Connections that require a lot of data, such as playing music from a smartphone on a pair of Bluetooth headphones, use a normal Bluetooth connection.
+Connections that require a lot of data, such as playing music from a smartphone on a pair of Bluetooth headphones, will typically use a normal Bluetooth connection.
 Devices such as fitness trackers and some basic smartwatches, meanwhile, may only use BLE, as they tend to only need to communicate with one another and send data every few minutes.
-This saves the user from having to repeatedly connect the devices, but also means less battery is used.
+This saves the user from having to repeatedly re-connect the devices, but also means less battery is used.

 This is important, as all the leading examples of beacon technology, which is what Bluetooth-based IPIN systems almost always use, leverage BLE.

-Does Bluetooth Low Energy (BLE) drain phone battery?
+Does Bluetooth and Bluetooth Low Energy (BLE) drain phone battery?

 Bluetooth Low Energy definitely holds an advantage over regular Bluetooth when it comes to how much phone battery drain it contributes to, although in the grand scheme of things, the impact overall is still negligible.
-A BLE connection may use between 1-3% of a phone’s battery over a 24 hour span, whereas Bluetooth may use between 5-8% of a phone’s battery over the same period (depending on what sort of data was being passed between the two devices).
 In either scenario, frequent users of Bluetooth or BLE devices and connections need not worry about switching their Bluetooth off at every available opportunity; far greater energy savings can be achieved elsewhere, such as screen brightness and killing app background processes.